Collection Operation Pre/Post Hooks (Advanced)¶

 post<OPERATION NAME>Operation¶

-hooks take a result, as returned
+The base post<OPERATION NAME>Operation hooks take a result, as returned

-, as well as a config, request object, and response
+from post<OPERATION NAME>, as well as a config, request object, and response

 object, and update the response to be sent to the user (e.g., set the status

 code).
-Finally, they return the result and pass control back to carbond
+Finally, they return the result and pass control back to carbond.

 These hooks are useful when you want to further augment the response.
 For